top of page

 Step 2: Break the Hematite

 Using the mortar and pestle (or ball mill), begin crushing the hematite stone into smaller pieces.
-The idea is to create fragments that can be ground into powder.
+The idea is to create fragments that can be ground into pigment.
 If using a mortar and pestle, apply steady pressure and twist the pestle in circular motions to break down the stone.

-Step 3: Grind into Powder
+Step 3: Grind into Pigment

-Tips for Getting a Fine Powder:
+Tips for Getting a Fine Pigment:

 • Use a little bit of water during grinding if dust in a concern.
 However, water can create clay, less suitable for some uses.